Two ElderLawAnswers member attorneys offer concise definitions of common estate planning terms.Read more

-- August 20th, 2015
+- August 1st, 2023

-What about Bobbi Kristina’s partner at the time of her death, Nick Gordon, who is being sued by Bobbi Kristina’s conservator for allegedly beating her up on the day she was found unconscious and for allegedly stealing thousands from her bank account?
+What about Bobbi Kristina’s partner at the time of her death, Nick Gordon, who was being sued by Bobbi Kristina’s conservator for allegedly beating her up on the day she was found unconscious and for allegedly stealing thousands from her bank account?

 When she turned 21, Bobbi Kristina received 10 percent of Houston’s estate, or reportedly about $2 million.
 Had she lived, at age 25 she would have received another one-sixth of the estate (roughly $3 million), and she would have had full access to the money at age 30.